 The Government issued their response to the transitional protections remedy consultation on 4 February 2021, where it addressed unlawful discrimination under the 2015 pension reforms.

-Members with both PPS 1987/NPPS 2006 and CARE scheme service who are due to retire before the implementation of legislation will be given their current scheme benefit options upon retirement.
-Members seeking details of their remedy choice benefit options at retirement before legislation implementation should contact the individual police force concerned to request details their Immediate Detriment policy.
+Members with both FPS 1992/NFPS 2006 and CARE scheme service who are due to retire before the implementation of legislation will be given their current scheme benefit options upon retirement.
+Members seeking details of their remedy choice benefit options at retirement before legislation implementation should contact the individual fire authority concerned to request details of their Immediate Detriment policy.

-XPS are working with the Home Office, HMT, NPCC and our software providers to be able to deliver the remedy outcome as soon as practicably possible and appreciate your patience and understanding at this time.
+XPS are working with the HMT, FRA'S, LGA and our software providers to be able to deliver the remedy outcome as soon as practicably possible and appreciate your patience and understanding at this time.
 Any further updates will be posted on this page in due course.

 Further details of the consultation response and a Q & A factsheet, prepared by XPS, can be located below.